dennisotugo/HNGInternship/introduction.md

 ## Introduction

+> this line right here is just to change random stuffs, please ignor and move to next line.

 > The HNG internship is a 3-month remote internship designed to find and develop the most talented software developers.

  Please invite others who are interested in learning to code.
 Using this link: [https://bit.ly/join_hnginternship5](https://bit.ly/join_hnginternship5)